john-shefer/NetHole.3beta/README.md

 --no-resp-synack (-a)		      : Do not respond to SYN/ACKs
 					and PINGs

-      By default, LaBrea's "virtual machines" will respond to a SYN/ACK packet with a RST.
+      By default, NetHole's "virtual machines" will respond to a SYN/ACK packet with a RST.

       This is nice behavior, because it makes it difficult for people